Pinkie-Pyro/tulpaguides/creation/thunderclap-creation.md

 be done all day, even when you are otherwise occupied with something else that isn't tulpaforcing.
 When you are narrating, you are feeding your tulpa attention and building them so they become more solid.
 Some examples of narration are talking to or with your tulpa, walking with them, ext.
-Basically, there are an inﬁnite number of ways to narrate.
+Basically, there are an innite number of ways to narrate.

  The narration process can be done during the traditional "sitting down with your tulpa" way, called "active forcing" and what is called "passive forcing."
 Passive forcing is when you are